West Country Holiday, Somerset July 2006 - page 2

 We returned along the old military road on the north side of Brean Down

-and were rewarded with some great views of Weston-Super-Mare and collected
+and were rewarded with some terrific coastal views of Weston-Super-Mare

 |